Selling Baked Good from Home

 - Bake your goodies.

 - Sell your treats.
 Create a marketing plan on how you'll find and reach your market.
-Ideas include taking them to your farmer's market, sell them online (depending on the product) and/or consign them in local cafes, restaurants and other shops that sell food.
+Ideas include taking them to your farmer's market, sell them online (you can have online ordering with personal delivery, or you can ship your items if they're sturdy enough for shipping) and/or consign them in local cafes, restaurants and other shops that sell food.
 You might consider starting a food blog to help promote your product, plus it can become an additional source of income.